top of page

 Technical Requirements

-This section in an interconnection agreement for solar specifies the technical standards the system must meet, including voltage, frequency synchronization, and power quality parameters.
-For instance, inverters must comply with IEEE 1547 standards to ensure safe and effective solar interconnection, while the system may also need to meet UL 1741 compliance for grid-support functionality.
+The interconnection agreement for solar specifies the necessary technical standards, including voltage synchronization, frequency matching, and power quality parameters.
+For example, inverters must comply with IEEE 1547 standards for grid interconnection, and UL 1741 certification ensures compatibility with utility grid-support functions.

 Solar Equipment Specifications